Muquesting/DeepAllele-public/scripts/Process/Data_processing.md

 ### Create final counts for bulk ATAC using featureCounts

 (all in B6mm10 coordinates now): the B6 counts consist of all B6-specific reads + random ½ of the non specific reads and the Cast counts consist of all Cast-specific reads + other ½ of the non specific reads.
 Everything is converted to B6 coordinates now so there is no need to switch back and forth between different references and one can use existing annotations.
 We use featureCounts to get the counts.
+The saf was provided in processing_files or can be downloaded https://www.dropbox.com/scl/fo/uvysvn3jsastgo5s1xjn2/AFoLX69qDNrxZagIuvxuCdE?rlkey=sj6tjyoc4n18vwyx0xtyuueej&dl=0
+The SAF file is a specific format for featureCounts.
+For more details see here https://subread.sourceforge.net/featureCounts.html

 ```
 CASTBAM=$OUTPUT_DIR/$sample_ID/${sample_ID}.CAST.po3.merged.bam